ytakahashi-statgen/Japan-Omics-Browser/README.md

 - PIPs from statistical fine-mapping of UK Biobank phenotype in SuSiE
 - Machine learning-based prediction of gene regulatory effect variants for 49 GTEx tissues
 - The allelic effect (log2 fold change) measured by the massively parallel reporter assay (MPRA)

-### Contact

-For any inquiries or questions, please contact us at Yugo Takahashi [email]